How Much Does Detox Cost?

 Our caring staff is here to help 24/7

 The Costs of Detox

 The cost of medically supervised drug and alcohol detoxification varies between centers, amenities, locations, and treatment requirements.
-For example, having Cigna insurance can significantly reduce costs.
+For example, having Cigna or Carelone insurance can significantly reduce costs.
 The length of a given program depends on the client’s specific treatment needs.
 Please call our admissions line at 901-676-6626 for current pricing.